AscendingPassage.com HOME PAGE.

 shroud of earth and sand, have been brought back to the light, set

-thoroughfares for a new period of quasi-eternity.
+upright again and have resumed their watch for a new period of quasi-eternity.
 Year by year the

-town-mummy is being slowly exhumed by dint of prodigious effort; and
+town-mummy is being slowly exhumed by dint of prodigious effort and

 is repeopled again by gods and kings who had been hidden for thousands